patrik-knaperek/sgtdv-path_planning/README.md

 ## Overview

 The implementation consists of 2 algorithms:
 * **reactive navigation** (first lap, unknown map) - **Lagrange interpolating polynomial** method is used.
-The same amount of cones on both side of track is asumed, which isn't however guaranteed by the rules.
+The same amount of cones on both side of track is assumed, which isn't however guaranteed by the rules.
 * **global navigation** (known map) - **RRT\*** algorithm finds the shortest path through the track, considering given constraints.

 *Note: If only global navigation is being tested, set the `full_map_` initial value to `true`.*